 How much does mSpy cost?

 mSpy is considerably more expensive than most of its competitors.
-For example, Bark Premium costs $14.00/mo or $8.25/mo (billed annually). mSpy Premium — the most affordable option — is $48.99/mo or $28.00/mo (billed every three months).
-That’s over three times Bark’s price!
+For example, Bark Premium costs $8.25/mo for an annual subscription. mSpy Premium, the most affordable option, starts at $11.67/mo.

-Discounted monthly prices are applicable only for the initial term, and rates revert to the full price after renewal.
+Discounted monthly prices apply only to the initial term, and rates revert to the full price after renewal.
 This is pretty standard practice, but worth mentioning.

 What do you get with mSpy?